scipp/scipp/doc/prototype.md

 - `BinEdges` and `Counts`, as well as instrument information such as positions in `DetectorInfo` should ideally all handle units.
   - Attaching units to `Counts` removes the need to distinguish between `Counts` and `Frequencies` (`Counts` may not be a good name anymore, this is just a working title, maybe `Values` and `Errors` to replace the current `Counts` and `CountStandardDeviations`?).
 - Angles should have units, to avoid recurring bugs of dealing with radians and degrees.

+### Points vs. BinEdges

+We need to support "histogram data" as well as "point data".
+Check how [pandas.IntervalIndex](http://pandas.pydata.org/pandas-docs/stable/advanced.html#intervalindex) solves this.